-A stock market index is essentially a group of companies that are all listed on the same stock market.
-Indices are formed as a way for investors to track the performance of a specific group of stocks.
+A stock market index is a group of companies that are all listed on the same stock market.
+An index is formed as a way for investors to track the performance of a specific group of stocks.

 Stock market indices can be created based on a number of different characteristics.
 The most common characteristic is size, where an index will include the largest companies on a particular stock market.

 It is possible to invest in an index, as many investment companies have created funds that match holdings of an index.

 Companies like Vanguard and BlackRock are the most famous in this particular area.
 The Vanguard S&P 500 is one of the most well known index funds.

 Investors can usually buy into an index fund using a stockbroker or their bank, just like they would with any other type of investment.
 Alternatively, it can even be possible to invest directly with the company that offers the index fund product.

 For instance, if you visit the Vanguard website, it may be possible to invest directly with them, via their website.

 Index funds are a great option for new investors that have little experience.
 As there are usually so many stocks in an index fund, they act as very well diversified portfolios for new investors.

 With index funds having so many stocks, they are stable investments that deliver consistent returns.
 For example, the S&P 500 is famous for consistently delivering an average return of 10% a year, over the last one hundred years.

 Stock indices are useful for investors because they can be used as a benchmark to measure the performance of their own portfolio.